-Production costs for the three months ended March 31, 2022, were up from the corresponding period in 2021, due to production cost increases related to harvesting at the Indiana and Rollo Bay farms.
+Production costs for the three months ended June 30, 2022, were up from the corresponding period in 2021, due to production cost increases related to the volume of harvesting at the Indiana and Rollo Bay farms.
 Increases included headcount additions, feed costs and other direct supplies, as well as the costs for processing and transportation to bring our product to market.
+Costs were impacted by inflation on material and supply purchases, as well as wage increases.

-Since our production costs were higher than the net realizable value of the salmon produced, the current period includes an inventory value charge of \$2.1 million based on the market price for salmon, our production yields and external processing and transportation costs.
-For the corresponding period in 2021, the inventory value charge was \$1.5 million.
+Since our production costs were higher than the net realizable value of the salmon produced, the current period includes an inventory value charge of \$2.0 million based on the market price for salmon, our production yields and external processing and transportation costs.
+For the corresponding period in 2021, the inventory value charge was \$1.7 million.